Skip to content

-Like Gutenberg’s printing press before it, the Internet is nothing less than revolutionary.
+- Like Gutenberg’s printing press before it, the Internet is nothing less than revolutionary.
 I am committed to contributing to its development and use.
-However I am also mindful, as Philo T. Farnsworth an early inventor of Television said, that the best thing about TV these days is the “off switch”.
+However I am also mindful, like Philo T. Farnsworth an early inventor of Television said, that the best thing about TV these days is the “off switch”.

-I have been inspired by entrepreneurs such as Cyrus Field, who persevered in building the first transatlantic telegraph cable in 1866, and take the lesson from them that in addition to experience and ability, success is born from persistence, tolerance, and enthusiasm.
+- I have been inspired by entrepreneurs such as Cyrus Field, who persevered in building the first transatlantic telegraph cable in 1858-66, and take the lesson from them that in addition to experience and ability, success is born from persistence, tolerance, and enthusiasm.

-And by Arthur C. Clark and his vision of telecommunications in the future: Clark Quote
+- And by Arthur C. Clark and his vision of telecommunications in the future: Clark Quote

-Some say I am a good teacher.
+- Some say I am a good teacher.
 I believe in the Socratic method of teaching and persuasion, and in many of the tenants expressed in the recent “Total Quality” initiatives.

-I believe while positional authority might be good for an army, real loyalty and authority is earned.
+- I believe while positional authority might be good for an army, real loyalty and authority is earned.
 As a member of a hierarchical team, I hope to earn it from those I lead, and to enjoy the leadership of those above.

 - I like the statement “Uncertainty is the engine of science” (Edwards et.al.)
 I have little time for simpletons who want black and white answers to inherently complex questions.
 To quote H. L. Mencken, “For every complex problem there is an answer that is clear, simple, and wrong.”